eoss-om-communitycalls/2024-07-29-managing-an-oss-project/CONTRIBUTING.md

     and would like to add or change material, you can submit a pull request (PR).

+4. When you make a contribution, please be sure to add your name to the list of contributors.

 __This contributor guide was adapted from that of Software Carpentry, The Carpentries__